giuse/tinynet/README.md

 ## No training

 This library provides no training algorithm.
-Use in conjunction with a black box search algorithm such as [CMA-ES](https://github.com/CMA-ES/pycma) to train the weights in a neuroevolution framework.
+You can easily set up a neuroevolution framework by including any black-box search algorithm, from [RWG](https://www.bioinf.jku.at/publications/older/ch9.pdf) (see example below) to [CMA-ES](https://github.com/CMA-ES/pycma).

 ## Installation